davidzk3/prediction-market-ops-playbook/runbooks/oracle-delay.md

-\## What Is an Oracle Delay
+## What Is an Oracle Delay

 An oracle delay occurs when:

-\- No valid resolution proposal is submitted after market close
+- No valid resolution proposal is submitted after market close

-\- The optimistic oracle proposal window exceeds expected timing
+- The optimistic oracle proposal window exceeds expected timing

-\- External data sources (APIs, Chainlink feeds) are unavailable or inconsistent
+- External data sources (APIs, Chainlink feeds) are unavailable or inconsistent

-\- A dispute is ongoing and blocks finalization
+- A dispute is ongoing and blocks finalization

----

-\## Detection \& Monitoring Signals

-\### Primary Signals

-\- Market state = `CLOSED` but not `RESOLVED`

-\- Time since market close > expected oracle SLA

-\- No proposer transaction observed within resolution window

-\- Chainlink feed heartbeat missing or stale

-\- UMA oracle request pending beyond threshold

-\### Dashboards / Metrics

-\- Time-to-resolution (per market)

-\- Oracle request age

-\- Proposer activity rate

-\- Dispute frequency per oracle request